oroinc/documentation/commerce/user_guide/system/workflows/quote_management_workflow.rst

 Overview
 --------

-Quote Backoffice Workflow (QBW) is a :ref:`system <user-guide--system--workflow-management-system-custom>` worklow that defines a sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that a quote can go through as a deal progresses.
+Quote Backoffice Workflow (QBW) is a :ref:`system <user-guide--system--workflow-management-system-custom>` workflow that defines a sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that a quote can go through as a deal progresses.

 To reach the workflow: